metiviem/rscons/README.md

 * a collection of user-defined build targets
 * a collection of user-defined build hooks

-When cloning an environment, by default the construction variables and builders are cloned, but the new environment does not inherit any of the targets, build hooks, build directories, or the build root from the source environment.
+When cloning an environment, by default the construction variables, builders, build hooks, build directories, and build root are cloned, but the new environment does not inherit any of the registered build targets.

 The set of environment attributes that are cloned is controllable via the `:clone` option to the `#clone` method.
-For example, `env.clone(clone: :all)` will include construction variables, builders, build hooks, build directories, and the build root.
+For example, `env.clone(clone: [:variables, :builders])` will include construction variables, and builders but not build hooks, build directories, or the build root.

 The set of pending targets is never cloned.